Web7Foundation/Specifications/methods/did-web7-1-0-1.md

 ### Terminology

-- The term "Web7" Identifier is synonymous with the term "Web7" Decentralized Identifier.
+- The term "Web7" Decentralized Identifier is synonymous with the term "Web7" Decentralized Identifier.
 - The term "Web7" DID Document is synonymous with the term "Web7" Decentralized Identifier Document.
 - The term "Web7" DID Method Namespace Specification is synonymous with the terms "Web7" Decentralized Identifier Method Namespace Specification and "Web7" DID Method Namespace Specification.
 - A compliant "Web7" runtime library is a software library that, in part, implements the "Web7" DID Document CRUD Abstract Interface in a way that complies with the "Web7" DID Method Namespace Specification.